 New Hampshire is one of the states in a growing trend that make a distinction between the remedies available to creditors of SMLLCs and multi-member LLCs.Under New Hampshire’s new LLC law, personal creditors of SMLLC owners are not limited to the charging order remedy.
 If the creditor of a SMLLC owner can show that the distributions under a charging order will not satisfy the judgment within a reasonable time, the creditor is not limited to a charging order remedy.
 Instead, the creditor can take over all the SMLLC owner’s rights—both financial and management—and become the new owner/member of the SMLLC.

-If you are concerned about limited liability protection, a New Hampshire LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
+If you are concerned about limited liability protection form personal creditors, your LLC should have at least two members.
+The second member must be a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.